-If you have not payed your 2018 dues, please due so (pun intended) by $30 check, made out to “Cimarron Chapter MOAA”, and (1) mail to: Richard Shawley, 2318 W. 10th, Stillwater, OK.
-74074 OR (2) bring your check in person and present it to Richard on the 6th.
+If you have not payed your 2023 dues, please due so (pun intended) by $30 check, made out to “Cimarron Chapter MOAA”, and bring your check in person and present it to Richard at the next meeting.
 If you wish to join The National MOAA, please access their website at (MOAA.org) for information concerning membership.
 No need to RSVP, hope to see you there.

 Support Our Student Veterans and ROTC Cadets